Skip to main content

 Pretrial/Status Conferences

 Status Conferences are held only on request or if the Court feels it is needed.
-Parties should be prepared to discuss preliminary matters including but not limited to discovery issues, preliminary motions, etc. Status conferences may be held by phone or Zoom if parties agree or the Court requests.
+Parties should be prepared to discuss preliminary matters including but not limited to discovery issues, preliminary motions, etc.

 Discovery